corda/corda-docs-portal/content/en/platform/corda/4.13/community/node-operations-upgrade-cordapps.md

 * The state and the contract are updated simultaneously.

-## Running the upgrade
+## Performing the upgrade

-If a contract or state requires an explicit upgrade then all states will need updating to the new contract at a time agreed by all participants.
+If a contract or state requires an explicit upgrade, update all states to the new contract at a time all the participants agree on. by all participants.
 The updated CorDapp JAR needs to be distributed to all relevant parties in advance of the changeover time.

-In order to perform the upgrade, follow the following steps:
+To perform the upgrade:

-1. If required, do a flow drain to avoid the definition of states or contracts changing whilst a flow is in progress (see [Flow drains]({{< relref "upgrading-cordapps.md#flow-drains" >}}) for more information):
+1. Drain the node to avoid the definition of states or contracts changing whilst a flow is in progress.
+See [Flow drains]({{< relref "upgrading-cordapps.md#flow-drains" >}}) for more information.
+There are two ways you can drain the node:
    - **By RPC:** Use the `setFlowsDrainingModeEnabled` method with the parameter `true`.
    - **Via the shell:** Run the following command: `run setFlowsDrainingModeEnabled enabled: true`.
 2. Check that all the flows have completed: